House of Folklore: History

 The museum opened in April 2004 by A Arwa Abdo Othman, the museum's director and researcher at the Yemeni Studies and Research Center.
 The goal of the museum was to preserve Yemeni spiritual and material folklore.

-The museum was originally funded via a USD $5,000 prize Othman was awarded from Sharjah Award for Arabic Excellence in 2000 in addition to selling a plot of land.
+The museum was originally funded via a US$5,000 prize Othman was awarded from Sharjah Award for Arabic Excellence in 2000 in addition to selling a plot of land.

 The museum was in a small, derelict building in Sana'a's old city.
 Items displayed in the museum included traditional Yemeni folk costumes, hats, clothing, and jewelry, in addition to a library, a traditional kitchen, and photo gallery.

 In 2005, the HoF organized a Madraha Festival with the goal of recording chants, songs, and rituals associated with Hajj, in particular, the Yemeni swing game of Al Madraha which is popular in Sana'a.

 In 2009, Arwa Othman appealed twice to the government of Yemen and international NGOs to request funding for the museum.
 Ambassadors from European Union nations visited the museum to offer political support.
 However, funding was not secured, and the building housing the museum went into disrepair.

 On May 6th, 2010, the museum closed officially closed to the public as it was at risk of collapsing due to a lack of funds.
 The building was in disrepair for years, and the problem was exasperated by heavy rains.
 The rain also damaged much of the exhibits, including books, clothing, pictures, and various antiques.